cmg777/starter-academic-v501/content/home/researchLab.md

 <br>
 <center>
 {{% callout note %}}
-What is the relationship between nighttime lights, population, and GDP across space and time?
+QUIZ: Based on the regression  NTL = a + b(t),  the map below shows the trends of nighttime lights.
+[An RGB composite is used for visualization](https://jeffhowarth.github.io/eeprimer/concepts/additive_color/), where positive and negative slope values are represented by red and blue gradients respectively, and the intercept is represented by a green gradient.
+In this context, how would you interpret the yellow and cyan colors?
 <br>
-(To use this app, click on the "Layers" menu)
+(Click on the "Layers" menu to learn more about this app.)
 <br>
 {{% /callout %}}
 </center>

 <br>

-<iframe height="600" width="100%" frameborder="no" src="https://carlosmendez777.users.earthengine.app/view/explore-gdp-ntl-pop?height=600"> </iframe>
+<iframe height="600" width="100%" frameborder="no" src="https://carlosmendez777.users.earthengine.app/view/dmsp-reg?height=600"> </iframe>

 <br>

 <br>